Pineapple and beach in Zanzibar, Tanzania

 Is it safe to travel in Tanzania?

-Overall, Tanzania is a safe, hassle-free country.
+Overall, Tanzania is a safe country for visitors.

 Be wary of 'flycatchers'

 Also watch out for the 'flycatchers'.
 These are men that act like they're your new best friend, ready to save the day.
-The flycatcher's goal is to bring you to excursion companies, so that hopefully they'll be hired permanently by the company (and maybe receive a tip from you too).
+The flycatcher's goal is to bring you to excursion companies so that hopefully they'll be hired permanently by the company (and maybe receive a tip from you too).

-These men usually operate in a group.
-If you say no, they will follow you.
-When they see another opportunity, a partner will approach you.
 Of course there are honest and dishonest flycatchers, and it's difficult to know which is which, especially as a foreigner.
 If you're travelling with a tour guide, you can just defer to them, and they'll look after you.

 Tents-in-Muheza-Tanzania-1-1024x682.jpg